PacLII Home | Databases | WorldLII | Search | Feedback

 PART 3 - COMMUNICATION OF ELECTRONIC RECORDS

-Formation and validity of y of contracts
+Formation and validity of contracts

 15 (1) In the context of the formation of contracts, unless otherwise agreed by the parties, an offer and the acceptance of an offer may be expressed by means of electronic records.